 \section{Acknowledgments}

-This work was partly done thanks to the hospitality of the MSRI in Berkeley, the DMA in ENS-Paris, Universit\'e Paris~XIII, and of the MRI at Oberwolfach, to which we are grateful.
+L.T. thanks Claude Loverdo for telling him about the papers~\cite{santos-et-al-07,boyer-08}.
+We thank the MSRI in Berkeley, the DMA in ENS-Paris, Universit\'e Paris XIII, and the MRI at Oberwolfach for their hospitality.
 V.S. thanks FIM of ETH Zurich for hospitality and financial support.
 L.T.R. thanks the Brazil-France agreement.
-L.T. also thanks Claude Loverdo for telling him about the papers~\cite{santos-et-al-07} and \cite{boyer-08}.
 This work was supported by ESF project RGLIS and ANR project MEMEMO2 2010 BLAN 0125.

 \parskip 0pt